 - Ask about possible side effects of NUEDEXTA

 Remember, you are your best advocate.
-When you talk about your embarrassing episodes, be specific and don’t hold back—the more details you can provide, the easier it will be for your doctor to understand how PBA is affecting you.
+When you talk about your embarrassing episodes, be specific and don’t hold back—the more details you can provide, the easier it will be for your doctor to understand what you are experiencing.

 Connect for free info